For getting started, we are proud to present you with the Six Golden Security Rules, we recommend to all our users.

 Where possible, disable passwords.
 In TeamViewer, you can for example disable the random password in your Security Settings.
 We recommend disabling this setting if no one or only yourself will connect to this device.

-If you need it for others, please set the change of the Random password under Extras --> Options --> Advanced--> Under Advanced settings for connections to this computer --> Random password after each session --> Choose Generate new --> Click OK
+If you need it for others, please set the change of the Random password by clicking on the little gear icon (⚙) in the upper right corner --> Advanced --> Under Advanced settings for connections to this computer --> Random password after each session --> Choose Generate new --> Click OK

 5. Update your devices